adobe/phased-testing/README.md

 ## Release Notes
 ### 7.0.9-SNAPSHOT
+- Upgraded to TestNG 7.5
+- Resolved case of Skip due to config issues, such as a failure in a BeforePhase method (#41)
+- We no longer throw SkipExceptions in the OnStartTest.
+Instead, we set the status to Skipped (#42)
 - Consumer results can now contain the results of the PRODUCER phase (#34)
 - Storing duration and the phase in the scenario state (#36)
 - Updated Log4J to 2.17.1 to resolve security issues (#38)